volunteerlabs/BOMGarten/README.md

 ## THIS TOOL IS IN AN ALPHA STAGE AND IS NOT YET RECOMMENED FOR PRODUCTION USE

-BOMGarten is a KiCAD Bill of Materials Management and Scraper Tool.
+BOMGarten is a Bill of Materials (BOM) Management and Scraper Tool for KiCAD.

 This tool provides a GUI interface to more easily manage a Bill of Materials (BOM) in KiCAD.
 It is written in Python 2.7 using wxGlade.